How to Use Visual Hierarchy and Alignment to Improve UI Design

 When compared with the example on the left you can see the alignment on the right is with the text and not the quotation marks and it makes it much easier to scan.

 You can see this better in an example with more content.
-Aligning text with text and not with the icons will allow people can scan the icons and headline text easier.
+Aligning text with text and not with the icons will allow people to scan the icons and headline text easier.
 It’s also easier for the user to read.

 Horizontal alignment for images and text boxes is also important.
 It’s easier to scan across the top of a page when it all aligns.